Lobeby/IK_Spline_Limb_Tool/README.md

 - This tool requires Autodesk Maya to run.
 - The provided Python script contains comments explaining the various functions and their usage.
+- Please note that this script is designed for a specific project and may require some modifications or adjustments to suit your specific needs and character rigs.

 ## Credits